Call for Proposals

 Proposal Categories:

-2. This is the regular observing proposal, and the proposals can be submitted here.
+- General This is the regular observing proposal, and the proposals can be submitted here.

-4. Joint projects are not offered for this call for proposals.
+- Joint observations with the 45m telescope Joint projects are not offered for this call for proposals.

-6. The ASTE operation members can apply for Guaranteed Time Observations (GTO).
+- Guaranteed Time Observations The ASTE operation members can apply for Guaranteed Time Observations (GTO).
 The deadline for submission is the same as that for common-use proposals.
 If a GTO proposal duplicate a common-use proposal, the “Duplication rules (see below)” is also applicable to this case.
 Proposals can be submitted here.

-8. DDT is not offered for this call for proposals.
+- Directors Discretionary Time (DDT) DDT is not offered for this call for proposals.

 Proposal Rules:

-• Proposal must be written in English.
+- Proposal must be written in English.

-• Proposal must be prepared as a PDF file describing the scientific backgrounds, goals, plan/strategy of observations, estimation of observing time and related information.
+- Proposal must be prepared as a PDF file describing the scientific backgrounds, goals, plan/strategy of observations, estimation of observing time and related information.

-• Proposals must be submitted through the online submission form, which is accessible from the "Proposal Submission" page.
+- Proposals must be submitted through the online submission form, which is accessible from the "Proposal Submission" page.
 We do not accept proposal resubmission before and after the proposal deadline unless it is properly justified.

 Proposal Evaluation: